-The Driving Creek Railway, on New Zealand’s Coromandel Peninsula, is more than just a scenic ride up a tall mountain.
-It manages to combine trains, landscape and art with a heavy dose of eccentricity.
+The Driving Creek Railway, on the Coromandel Peninsula in New Zealand, is more than just a scenic ride up a tall mountain.
+It manages to combine trains, landscape, and art with a heavy dose of eccentricity.
 Four of my favourite things!

 Barry Brickell and the Driving Creek Railway

 The story of the construction of the Driving Creek Railway is almost as fantastical as the railway itself.
 It all started when Barry Brickell, who was to become New Zealand’s most famous potter, moved to Driving Creek, a few miles north of Coromandel Town.
 In 1973 he purchased a tall mountainside to ensure a source of clay for his work.
 Two years later he started building a railway line to move clay and other raw materials down the hill.

 Barry Brickell built the railway himself, using reclaimed materials including narrow gauge track from abandoned coal mines and bits of his own pottery.
 The line reached the clay after a few hundred metres.
 However he had some track left over so he just carried on going until he got to the top, 35 years later.
 The result was no mean feat of engineering: the railway includes three tunnels, ten bridges (including a double viaduct) and several steep inclines.

 Visiting the Driving Creek Railway

 The story doesn’t stop there.
 In 1990, when the construction was still not complete, Barry Brickell’s bank manager gently reminded him that he had not repaid the original loan for the purchase of the mountainside.
 His proposed solution was that the railway should start to generate income as a tourist attraction.